-Keywords: Hematological malignancy, Cutaneous manifestation, Skin infiltration, Pre-malignant
+Keywords: Cutaneous manifestation, Hematological malignancy, Pre-malignant, Skin infiltration

 INTRODUCTION

 Hematologic malignancies (HMs) represent one of the most common and highly heterogeneous groups of neoplastic disorders.
 The global burden of HMs has increased significantly, with incidence rates rising 2-3 times between 1990 and 2019.
 In 2019, the number of new cases of leukemia, multiple myeloma (MM), non-Hodgkin lymphoma (NHL), and Hodgkin lymphoma (HL) reached 643.58 thousand, 155.69 thousand, 457.08 thousand, and 87.51 thousand, respectively, while the number of related deaths rose to 334.59 thousand, 113.47 thousand, 254.61 thousand, and 27.55 thousand, respectively.[1]